Mauricio Torres found guilty of capital murder in the death of his son

 Warning: Details in this story could be graphic for some readers.

-Mauricio Torres, a Bella Vista man, previously convicted for the rape and murder of his 6-year-old son in 2015, has been found guilty of capital murder.
+Mauricio Torres, a Bella Vista man, previously convicted for the rape and murder of his 6-year-old son in 2015, has been found guilty of Capital Murder and First Degree Battery during a retrial.
 He could face the death penalty.
-The sentencing phase is still being discussed.
+The judge dismissed the jury and Torres will be sentenced Thursday (March 5) morning at 8:30 a.m.

 Torres was arrested in April 2015 in the death of Maurice "Isaiah" Torres, who died earlier that year.
 Investigators say Torres used a stick to sexually assault his son while the family was camping in Missouri.
 The boy died at an Arkansas hospital a day after the assault.